wp-plugins/alo-easymail/readme.txt

 == Description ==

 With this plugin you can send e-mails and newsletters to your subscribers, to registered users and to other e-mail addresses.

 The plugin includes a widget (1) to allow subscription: your registered users can subscribe/unsubscribe using a widget or profile page (1); not-registered users can subscribe using the widget.

 You have an admin page to manage subscribers (search, activate, delete).

 The blog admin (or editors too, if you setup option (1)) can send newsletters inserting some post/user tags in the content: post title, post excerpt, post content, site link, user first name (1), user name.

-You can save an e-mail template and the e-mail addresses for next sending.
+You can save an e-mail template for next sending.

 (1) added by GREG LAMBERT (greg4@mskiana.com).
 See `Changelog` for full details.
 Many thanks!